staircase-dev/piso/docs/user_guide/case_studies/football.rst

     Chelsea then opened their account in the second half with three unanswered goals in the 51st, 57th and 76th minute.
-Liverpool responded with two goals in the 81st and 83rd minute to put themselves ahead, however Chelsea drew with a goal in the 89th minte and advanced to the next stage on aggregate.
+Liverpool responded with two goals in the 81st and 83rd minute to put themselves ahead, however Chelsea drew with a goal in the 89th minute and advanced to the next stage on aggregate.